dhellmann/ansible-znc-on-znc/README.md

     Override znc_buffer for this connection.
 Optional, defaults to value of znc_buffer.

+  * use_ssl

+    Boolean flag to control whether SSL is used.
+Defaults to true.

+  * ssl_protocols

+    String passed to the SSLProtocols variable in the ZNC config.
+Defaults to empty, which does not set the value and uses the default for SSLProtocols.

 * znc_firewall_bypass_port

   Many corporate and public wifi networks block outgoing connections